 ->''There'll be bluebirds over the white cliffs of Dover, tomorrow - just you wait and see.''

-'''Dame Vera Lynn''', [[KnightFever DBE]], born in 1917, was, quite simply, the original, iconic British GlamorousWartimeSinger.
-Known as "The Forces' Sweetheart", she hosted a radio programme, ''Sincerely Yours'', during WorldWarII, and songs like "There'll Always Be An England", "We'll Meet Again", and "The White Cliffs of Dover" still evoke TheHomeFront all over the world.
-Her hopeful, yearning ballads perfectly captured the spirit of the boys overseas, and she became a symbol of what those lonely men in the trenches were fighting for.
+'''Dame Vera Lynn''', [[UsefulNotes/KnightFever DBE]], born 20 March 1917, was, quite simply, the original, iconic British GlamorousWartimeSinger.
+Known as "The Forces' Sweetheart", she hosted a radio programme, ''Sincerely Yours'', during UsefulNotes/WorldWarII, and songs like "There'll Always Be An England" and "The White Cliffs of Dover" still evoke UsefulNotes/TheHomeFront all over the world.
+Her hopeful, yearning ballads perfectly captured the spirit of the boys overseas, and she became a symbol of what those lonely men on the fronts were fighting for.
+She did extensive tours to entertain and comfort soldiers on several of said fronts, no matter how remote they were from Britain.

+She starred in three musical films, ''One Exciting Night'', ''Rhythm Serenade'' and ''We'll Meet Again'' -- the latter being named after what's probably her best known song ([[Film/DrStrangelove which was somehow used to score a nuclear apocalypse]]).
 She announced her retirement just months after the end of the war, but eventually returned to music and topped the charts multiple times during subsequent decades.
-She remains one of the last wartime icons still living.
+She remains one of the last wartime icons still living, reaching her centenary on March 20, 2017.

-She is also familiar to many rock fans from Music/PinkFloyd's classic RockOpera, ''Music/TheWall'', with the song "Vera" "Anybody here remember Vera Lynn?..."[[note]]and the line "what has become of you?" well, it turns out Vera was still a recording artist at that time (she retired five years after ''Music/TheWall'' was released) and in 2009, four years after Pink Floyd's very last gasp at Live 8, a compilation album made her the oldest living artist ever to chart at #1: she outlasted Pink Floyd and might possibly be remembered when they are forgotten[[/note]]
+She is familiar to many rock fans from Music/PinkFloyd's classic RockOpera, ''Music/TheWall'', with the song "Vera" "Anybody here remember Vera Lynn?..."[[note]]and the line "what has become of you?" well, it turns out Vera was still a recording artist at that time (she retired five years after ''Music/TheWall'' was released) and in 2009, four years after Pink Floyd's very last gasp at Live 8, a compilation album made her the oldest living artist ever to chart at #1: she outlasted Pink Floyd.[[/note]]